 Sickle Cell Anemia

-The change in the ability and number of RBCs can decrease the amount of oxygen for the body.
+The change in the ability and number of RBCs can both decrease the amount of oxygen for the body.

 |Red Blood Cells: Normal and Sickle|